janis-commerce/handlebars/docs/helpers.md

 <summary><b>Expression</b>: Formatted a link for a provided URL</summary>

 > Return the link with this format #SHORTLINK[link].
-> If the link is not a valid URL, return 'Invalid URL'
+> If the link is not a valid URL, return an empty string

 **Parameters**
 * `value`: